-This is essentially crude honey immediately taken out of the combs’ cells.
-It is not pure, it may contain rough particles of pollen, dead bees, legs, wings, hunks of wax and other impurities.
-This is why it is often strained through a fine mesh as the only form of processing it requires – simply to remove these more ‘immediate’ impurities.
-In order to be classified as an organic honey farm, the following prerequisites are required:
+This honey is considered crude because it’s immediately taken out of the combs’ cells.
+It is not pure and may contain rough particles of pollen, dead bees, legs, wings, hunks of wax and other impurities.
+This is why it is often strained through a fine mesh.
+The only form of processing only requires to remove these more ‘immediate’ impurities.
+The following prerequisites are required to be classified as an organic honey farm:

 - Respect to organic farming procedures (as per the regulations of the specific state or country)

-- Not be heated above 95 degrees F / 35 degrees C (if extraction implies heating), the normal temperatures of the beehive
+- Not be heated above the normal temperature of the beehive which are 95 degrees F / 35 degrees C (if extraction implies heating)

-- Not be filtered or ultra filtrated (as this also implies overheating)
+- Not filtered or ultra filtrated (as this also implies overheating)

-- Be stored in organic containers (light brown/amber glass jars)
+- Stored in organic containers (light brown/amber glass jars)

-This usually means raw organic honey, as heating is not allowed here as well, not above maximum 95 degrees Fahrenheit or 35 degrees Celsius.
+This usually means raw organic honey as heating is not allowed here as well above 95 degrees Fahrenheit or 35 degrees Celsius.
 To be organic, honey must:

 - Follow good organic management, according to each country’s set of standards and conditions

-- Processing should only be done by the means of gravitational settling and straining.
+- Processing done through gravitational settling and straining.

-In short, organic honey and raw organic honey are basically the same thing, the assumed differences are just the result of marketing terms and general confusion.
-There is either organic honey (whether raw or not) or regular honey – that’s it.
+In short, organic and raw organic honey are basically the same thing.
+The assumed differences are just the result of marketing terms and general confusion.
+There is either organic (whether raw or not) or regular honey – that’s it.

 Cleopatra is easily one of the most famous beauties in history and her rule as Queen of the Nile has long inspired romantic images and stories that have captured the hearts and minds of people for centuries.
 But what were her beauty secrets and how did she achieve such history defining beauty in a time before science?
 The answer is simple – natural is always better and one thing Cleopatra was famed for using was raw natural honey.
 By the bath load!

-Honey is known as a potent natural antibacterial agent which can help to remove germs and bacteria on the surface of our skin that lead to breakouts and the spread of acne.
+Honey is a potent natural antibacterial agent which helps remove germs and bacteria on the surface of our skin.
+Germs and bacteria can lead to breakouts and the spread of acne.
 By blending a teaspoon of honey with half a teaspoon of cinnamon in your palm and gently rubbing it onto your skin, you can create a natural face mask.

 This helps to reduce inflammation on the surface of the skin and can lock moisture in whilst helping to hydrate and nourish your skin with a rich vitamin and mineral complex that can rarely be found in conventional products at a similar price as raw honey.

-Be sure to leave the mask on for 15-20 minutes and rinse it off with lukewarm water once the time has elapsed.
-This will also help to remove dirt from your pores and get rid of excess sebum oil that winds up getting trapped in your pores and so the cycle of bad skin continues.
+Be sure to leave the mask on for 15-20 minutes.
+Once the time has elapsed, rinse it off with lukewarm water.
+This will also help to remove dirt from your pores and get rid of trapped excess sebum oil.

 However, honey doesn’t only have to be used on your face.
-In fact, it has been used for centuries throughout history to help treat wounds and aid the recovery of ulcers and internal sores.
-By blending a teaspoon of honey with 2-3 drops of eucalyptus oil you can essentially create a pretty potent natural antibacterial remedy that can help to prevent the onset of infection and speed up the healing process.
+It has been used for centuries throughout history to help treat wounds, ulcers and internal sores.
+By blending a teaspoon of honey with 2-3 drops of eucalyptus oil you can create a pretty potent natural antibacterial remedy that can help to prevent the onset of infection and speed up the healing process.

 This is definitely my go to when I’ve got a scratch or a minor cut and love how beneficial the mixture is for my skin and health in general, unlike many conventional, chemical-based antibacterial tinctures or disinfectants.

-Honey is easily one of the best natural products you can use for your hair as it’s incredibly effective at hydrating, nourishing and treating a wide variety of hair types naturally and efficiently – a rare combination.
+Honey is easily one of the best natural products you can use for your hair.
+It’s incredibly effective at hydrating, nourishing and treating a wide variety of hair types naturally and efficiently – a rare combination.

-Firstly, it’s important to note that honey is known as a natural humectant which means that it absorbs the moisture from the air around it and locks it into your hair follicles, ensuring that they’re stronger, softer and healthier over the course of the day.
+Firstly, honey is a natural humectant.
+This means that it absorbs the moisture from the air around it and locks it into your hair follicles.
+Your hair follicles will benefit by feeling stronger, softer and healthier over the course of the day.
 It also creates a thin layer around the hair over time (with consistent use) that helps to prevent damage from the elements as well as the onset of free radical damage.

 The strong antibacterial and antifungal qualities that honey possesses also helps to keep the hair free of germs and bacteria that may lead to inflammation or infection.
-These are generally considered to be the main causes of issues like dandruff.
+Germs and bacteria are generally the main causes of issues like dandruff.
 So by eliminating the root cause of the issue, you can treat dandruff and scalp infections in their entirety and prevent them from returning with continued use.

 The best way to implement honey in your hair care routine is also the easiest – thankfully!
 Simply blend 5 teaspoons of raw honey with 3-4 drops of eucalyptus or lavender essential oil.
 Stir this mixture together until it becomes light and ‘runny’.

 Then simply add it to your favourite bottle of natural shampoo and wash as per usual.
-You can also prevent the onset of hair loss by washing with this mixture 2-3 times a week and it’s never too early to start worrying about hair loss?
+You can also prevent the onset of hair loss by washing with this mixture 2-3 times a week.
+It’s never too early to start worrying about hair loss?